ChristopherDavisUCI/UCI-Math-10-S22/_sources/sched.md

 Data types in Python.
 Introduction to NumPy.
 How the choice of data type influences the speed of various operations.
 More practice with NumPy and pandas.  pandas methods `apply`, and `applymap`.  lambda functions.
 NumPy `where`, and pandas DataFrame styling.

-## Class 7

-Introduction to Altair as well as other plotting libraries that are also based on the *Grammar of Graphics*: Seaborn and Plotly.

-## Class 8

-Customizing charts in Altair and adding interactivity.

 ## Class 9